Communication Disorders Staff

 Grants, Research, & Publications

 - Neils-Strunjas, Jean: Co-Investigator with PI, Jason Crandall.
 Bingocize®: An evidence-based health promotion program to improve the quality of life of Kentucky certified nursing facility residents.
 Funded 2-27-17 to 1-1-20.
 Civil Money Penalty Grant, United States Center for Medicare Services: $744,202 (across 2017 to 2020).

 Peer-Reviewed National and International Journals

-Ball, A., Neils-Strunjas, J., & Krival, K. (2015).
+- Ball, A., Neils-Strunjas, J., & Krival, K. (2015).
 A longitudinal posthumous study of letter writing in a late elderly case.
-American Speech and Hearing Association’s Perspectives- SIG 15 (Gerontology).
+American Speech-Language-Hearing Association’s Perspectives- IG 15 (Gerontology).